Wednesday, May 9, 2018

 • How do I live my adherence to Jesus: alone or in community?

-• Has my participation in the community led me, sometimes, to experience the light and the force of the Holy Spirit?
+• Has my participation in the community led me to sometimes experience the light and the strength of the Holy Spirit?

 5) Concluding Prayer

 His splendor transcends earth and heaven.

 For He heightens the strength of His people,

 to the praise of all His faithful,